 As we’ve learned from so many Miracle-Ear customers, hearing isn’t just about the conversations and sounds of everyday life.
-It’s about connecting with the people who are important to you—your family, your friends and your coworkers.
+Hearing aids and relationships are intertwined as regaining hearing allows you to connect with the people who are important to you—your family, your friends and your coworkers.
 Can you relate to any of the following scenarios?

 “I recently met up with some old college friends for coffee.
 When I entered the café, I was bombarded with sounds: people chatting, beans grinding, music playing.
 I eventually spotted my friends and sat down.
 It turned out that Kathy said she had been calling my name for a while.
 As my friends quickly dove into the conversation, I tried to tune out the sounds of the café — easier said than done!
 After this experience, I was determined to do something that would get me back into the conversation with my dear friends.”